awslabs/concise-constructs/docs/guide.md

 stack.hi; // "Sam"
 ```

-To reiterate: calling `C` gives us a new construct constructor––extending the supplied base (arg 0)––which contains its 2nd-argument-returned data as members of any instance.
+To reiterate: calling `C` gives us a construct constructor, extending the supplied base (arg 0).
+The resulting constructor contains producer(arg 1)-returned data as members of any instance.

 This new constructor can be used by classical constructs.
 Aka., concise constructs are 1st class citizens!
 Users can mix and match as they please.